Join live or receive a link to the recording and earn a CE certificate

 - Developing educator-industry partnerships to promote sustainable career pathways

-This edLeader Panel is intended for K-12 educators and school and district leaders, adult education and career service providers, higher education institutions, employers, and community leaders interested in leveraging micro-credentials to create real-time pathways toward social mobility for people in rural communities.
-There will be ample time to ask questions.
+This recorded edLeader Panel is intended for K-12 educators and school and district leaders, adult education and career service providers, higher education institutions, employers, and community leaders interested in leveraging micro-credentials to create real-time pathways toward social mobility for people in rural communities.

 About the Presenters